Awards & Prizes

 2014 RECIPIENT

 Fr.
-Matthew Lamb, Dr. Theol. is Cardinal Maida Professor of Theology and the founding director of our graduate programs.
+Matthew Lamb, Dr. Theol. was the Cardinal Maida Professor of Theology and the founding director of our graduate programs.
 He previously taught for twenty years at Boston College and, before that at Marquette University for ten years.
 His research interests include foundational, doctrinal, and systematic theologies.
 He has authored and edited several books, including Catholicism and America: Challenges and Prospects (Sapientia Press, 2012), Eternity, Time, and the Life of Wisdom (Sapientia Press, 2007), and Vatican II: Renewal within Tradition (Oxford University Press, 2008), and published more than 150 articles.
 Before his studies in Rome, Rev. Lamb spent fifteen years in a contemplative monastery; he hopes to return to such a monastery when he retires.
 He holds the degrees of S.T.L. from the Pontifical Gregorian University in Rome, Dr. Theol. with a Universitätspreis from the State University of Münster in Germany, and an honorary doctorate from the Franciscan University of Steubenville.
+Fr.
+Lamb passed away on January 12, 2018, surrounded by friends and colleagues.

 RUSSELL HITTINGER